Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Declaration of AI-assisted technologies in the manuscript preparation process.

-The LLMs were used in three ways: (i) to edit and polish grammar and phrasing; (ii) using ``DeepResearch'' to help retrieve and cluster related literature (with all citations verified by the authors).
-We reviewed, verified, and take full responsibility for the contents.
+During the preparation of this work the authors used ChatGPT and Gemini in order to (i) edit and polish grammar and phrasing; (ii) use ``DeepResearch'' to help retrieve and cluster related literature (with all citations verified by the authors). (iii) Initialized a draft for CoT evaluation prompt.
+After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.